daisyfox/my_bCNC_dotPY/README.md

 bCNC.py - the amended file (orig name kept to ensure it worked)

-my_bCNC.odt - an OpenOffice colour formatted documentation of my_bCNC.py with background highlighting to identify the changed/added code
+my_bCNC_py.odt - an OpenOffice colour formatted documentation of my_bCNC.py with background highlighting to identify the changed/added code

 The amendments were made to provide a quick fix for a gcode checker based on responses from grbl.
 It is simplistic and can be vastly improved upon.